Tutorial setup

 spack find --json

-Alternatively, you can get a serialized version of Spec objects in the JSON format using the --json option.
-For example, you can get attributes for all installations of zlib-ng by entering:
+Alternatively, we can get a serialized version of Spec objects in the JSON format using the --json option.

 $ spack find --json zlib-ng